What is gynecomastia?

 Gynecomastia manifests itself in different forms, each with its own characteristics and clinical implications.

-Areola turgor: This minimal form of breast hypertrophy is characterized by a slight development of the mammary gland, without excess fat.
+Areola turgor: this minimal form of breast hypertrophy is characterised by a slight development of the mammary gland, without excess fat.
 Its main symptom is swelling of the nipple.
 Frequently observed in athletes, it is also common in adolescents.

 Glandular gynecomastia: results from excessive development of the mammary gland.
 Clinically, the breast is firm to the touch and can sometimes be painful.

-Fatty gynecomastia or adipomastia: This form is common in men who are overweight or have undergone significant weight loss.
-It is characterized by a soft, painless breast, as the mammary gland is not developed.
+Fatty gynecomastia or adipomastia: this form is common in men who are overweight or have undergone significant weight loss.
+It is characterised by a soft, painless breast, as the mammary gland is not developed.
 Adipomastia is mainly due to excess fat.

 The benefits of gynecomastia surgery